zt-iot/rabbit/README.md

 It currenlty parse the given .rab file and print the processed system into XML to the terminal.

-At this moment of development, only the `verysimple.rab` is the working example.
-Please ignore other files in `examples/`.
+At this moment of development, only the `verysimple.rab` is the working example in the `examples/` directory.
+(Please ignore the other files.)